 Congratulations on being offered a place at Farnborough College of Technology.
 We are looking forward to welcoming you to the college this September.
 Below you will find important information to help you enrol on your course and begin your time at college.

-Location: Q Block – Farnborough College of Technology
+Location: UCF – Farnborough College of Technology

 On the day of your enrolment session, you will need to bring the following:

 **If you are under 18, your parent/guardian must sign your Joining Form for you.

 During your enrolment session you will meet with teaching staff and discuss your choice of course to ensure that you’re still on the course that is best for you.